mxsm/document/Java/JSE/并发和多线程/AQS.md

      * Version of getFirstQueuedThread called when fastpath fails */ private Thread fullGetFirstQueuedThread() {
-        /*
-         * The first node is normally head.next.
-Try to get its
-         * thread field, ensuring consistent reads: If thread
-         * field is nulled out or s.prev is no longer head, then
-         * some other thread(s) concurrently performed setHead in
-         * between some of our reads.
-We try this twice before
-         * resorting to traversal.
-         */

         Node h, s;
         Thread st;
         if (((h = head) != null && (s = h.next) != null &&